freebasic/fbfrog/readme.txt

 To do:

-- hAddTextToken() could accidentially look up comment/string bodies in the keyword table, then produce the wrong token?
 - comments are sometimes duplicated
 - Must do automated formatting of macro bodies in emitter now that TK_SPACE is gone
 - Macro bodies should be emitted as FB text, not C text